William Schuette Charged With Murder After Allegedly Shooting Burglary Suspect In Commerce City

 Branham said Joe used a crowbar to break the window on the west side of the business.
 Branham said they both entered the store and Joe jumped the counter while he held the bag open for Joe to load cigarettes and lighters into the bag.
 Branham said the alarm started going off and he heard what he believed was someone banging on the glass telling them it was time to leave.

 Branham said he and Joe left the store through the broken window and ran towards the waiting car, but when they turn the corner they saw the car was no longer there.
 Branham said he and Joe ran eastbound, and he could hear an unknown man yelling something at them.
 Branham said he saw a green laser flicking at him and Joe as they ran, and he believed someone was chasing after them but never turned around to look.
 Branham said they were jumping fences to get away and while doing so they met up with Too Bad who told them that someone got shot.
-Branham said they continued running, and he lost sight of Joe and Too Bad.MORE: Fun Family Experiments To Try During This Weekend's Bitter Cold Arctic Blast
+Branham said they continued running, and he lost sight of Joe and Too Bad.MORE: 2nd Person Arrested in Beating Death of 18-Year-Old Danielle Hopton

 Schuette was formally advised of the charges on Friday.
 The case is set for preliminary hearing on March 5.